-Students will have two orientations to Field Education.
-The first will be a part of the daylong, new student orientation.
-The second, which will be more in-depth, will occur in the first foundation course, SWRK 5750 (Social Work Practice with Individuals, Families and Groups).
-A special orientation will be required for advanced standing students to attend.
+Students will have up to three orientations to Field Education.
+The first will be a part of the day-long, new student orientation.
+A second, more in-depth orientation, will occur in the first foundation course, SWRK 5750 (Social Work Practice with Individuals, Families and Groups).
 Additional practicum information also occurs during the SWRK 5819 Foundation Integrative Seminar.
-Further orientation to the Applied Behavior Analysis concentration also occurs within the first class of the SWRK 5820 Concentration Integrative Seminar.
+For MS ABA students, advanced standing or accelerated MSW students, as MSW students will receive further orientation within the first class of the SWRK 5820 Concentration Integrative Seminar.